Distance: 10 km

 (roughly $66 round trip).
 In the off-season people may hike or ski from Skagway, add 8.8 km to the listed hike distance.
 If you want to stay in the caboose cabin, make sure to reserve your dates

 ahead of time.
-It is $35 per night for the entire cabin.
+It is $35 per night for the entire caboose.

 The train will drop you off at the caboose, which is the trailhead.
 The caboose can be rented (see link above) and sleeps 6, with 4 single bunks and 1 double bunk.
 There are tables and benches, counters and cupboards, and an oil stove (bring your own fuel for heat).
 Hang food if possible to keep out the mice.
 Outside there is a fire pit and outhouse, and the river is close by as your water source (be sure to filter or boil the water before drinking).

-The packed gravel trail is easy to follow and is very well developed compared to Yukon trails.
+The packed gravel trail to the glacier is easy to follow and is well developed and maintained.
 The trail is relatively flat and easy walking for the most part through coastal forest.
 The trail follows along the East Fork of the Skagway River.
 There are some nice views over the river along the way.

 The trail becomes less defined and more braided and overgrown with understory vegetation for the last 200 m of the route.
 Watch out for the devils club.
 You'll eventually reach an open area at the base of an old avalanche path with an obvious boulder field.
 From here you can see the Denver Glacier with it's spiky blue seracs reaching up to the sky and the many waterfalls pouring off the side of the mountain.
 Return the same way that you came.